isomorphic-software/smartclient-docs/classes/ProcessElement.md

 ## Method: ProcessElement.executeElement

 ### Description
 Method called by [Process](Process.md#class-process) to have the processElement perform its work.
-There is no default implementation by ProcessElement, however, all the system-provided subclasses do implement this method.
+There is no default implementation by ProcessElement, however, all of the system-provided subclasses do implement this method.
 An implementation or override of this method is one possible customization point.
 Some classes like [ScriptTask](ScriptTask.md#class-scripttask) perform other means to add customization.
 For ScriptTask, custom code is expected to handle the [ScriptTask.execute](ScriptTask.md#method-scripttaskexecute) method instead.

 Any implementation of this method must return `true` if all the work this element needed to perform was completed.
 Return `false` if additional work is being performed asynchronously and the process should be paused until element restarts it.
 Once asynchronous work is complete the task must call [Process.start](Process.md#method-processstart) to restart the workflow with the next task.